ThomasT-GitHub/UCF-Garage-Tracker-Website/README.md

-# __UCF Garage Availability Map__
+# __UCF Garage Tracker__
-A website created to visualize the availability of parking spots at the garages of the University of Central Florida
+A website created to visualize the availability of parking spots at the garages of the University of Central Florida.
+There is an app version for Android available [here](https://github.com/thomastrivino/UCF-Garage-Tracker-App)
 ## [Go to site](https://thomastrivino.github.io/UCF-Garage-Availability-Map-Visualizer/)

 ![PREVIEW](https://raw.githubusercontent.com/thomastrivino/UCF-Garage-Availability-Map-Visualizer/master/ucfGarageMap%20(1).gif)